Did you know that Justin Trudeau once had a Filipino caregiver taking care of his children? So, why was Justin Trudeau’s Filipino caregiver let go?

 FIRED, NO EXPLANATION GIVEN

-Trayvilla was terminated on July 1, 2016.
+Trayvilla was let go on July 1, 2016.
 No public statement was made as to why she was terminated.

-Shortly after the termination was made public, Trayvilla’s husband spoke with the Toronto Star, saying that she had since moved on to a full-time position.
+Shortly after news that she was let go was made public, Trayvilla’s husband spoke with the Toronto Star, saying that she had since moved on to a full-time position.

 Trayvilla only worked as a part-time caregiver for the Trudeau family.